 As far as electric turkey fryers go, we can’t in good faith offer a recommendation.
-Last year we only tried the Masterbuilt Butterball Turkey Fryer($130), which was recommended by Consumer Reports, and we found that the combination of a weaker heat source and less oil (2 gallons vs. about 3.5-4 gallons for propane) wasn’t sufficient to maintain the desired cooking temperature of 350 degrees Fahrenheit, producing subpar results.
-Ultimately, we were left with a non-crispy-skinned turkey that tastes pretty much the same as a traditional roasted bird—only a whole lot oilier.
+In 2014, we tried only the Masterbuilt Butterball Turkey Fryer, which Consumer Reports recommended, and we found that the combination of a weaker heat source and less oil (2 gallons versus about 3.5 to 4 gallons for propane) was insufficient to maintain the desired cooking temperature of 350 degrees Fahrenheit, producing subpar results.
+Ultimately, we were left with a non-crispy-skinned turkey that tasted pretty much the same as a traditional roasted bird—only a whole lot oilier.

 With an electric fryer, you put the turkey in a “basket” that more resembles a colander.
 It’s a metal tray with holes punched out with a handle or handles attached.
 You don’t get the oil circulation around the turkey that you would in a large pot fryer, which is also another reason for the soggy skin.

-If you want that crackling deep fried turkey skin, they won’t get it from an electric fryer.
+If you want that crackling deep-fried turkey skin, you won’t get it from an electric fryer.
 But you’ll come closer to it with the Waring.

-Clean up was just as you’d expect.
-You have to have to dispose of 3 gallons of oil, just as you have to do with a traditional turkey fryer.
+Cleanup is just as you might expect.
+You have to dispose of 3 gallons of oil, just as you do with a traditional turkey fryer.
 Also, the parts are really big.
 I have a professional two-compartment sink in my backyard with hot water, and it was still a pain to maneuver.
-If you have a standard kitchen sink, you will have to wash these fryers in the bathtub.
+If you have a standard kitchen sink, you will have to wash one of these fryers in your bathtub.

-The King Kooker Turkey Fryer Package ($106) is about the same price as the Bayou kits, but Amazon customers don’t rate them as highly as the Bayou models.
-According to Home Depot, their turkey fryer burner gets up to 38,000 BTUs, much lower than our pick, and the legs on their burners look and seem a little less stable than the Bayou Classic’s.
+The King Kooker Turkey Fryer Package is about the same price as the Bayou kits, but Amazon customers don’t rate it as highly as the Bayou models.
+According to Home Depot, this package’s turkey fryer burner gets up to 38,000 BTU, much lower than our pick, and the legs on the burners look and seem a little less stable than the Bayou Classic’s.

-At $60, the all-in-one Brinkmann Turkey Fryer is the most affordable option.
-But it gets only 3.5 stars over 67 Amazon reviews; they fault it for gas valve issues, with multiple users echoing Omar A. Ramirez’s comment: “Now here is the problem.
+The all-in-one Brinkmann Turkey Fryer tends to be the most affordable option, but it has low ratings on Amazon.
+Customers there fault it for gas-valve issues, with multiple owners echoing Omar A. Ramirez’s comment: “Now here is the problem.
 This thing won’t stay lit.”

-The Char-Broil Big Easy Infrared Turkey Fryer ($99), meant for the outdoors, is not technically a fryer at all.
+The Char-Broil Big Easy Infrared Turkey Fryer, meant for the outdoors, is not technically a fryer at all.
 It uses a propane-powered heating chamber to cook the turkey.
 Because it doesn’t require oil, you can use a rub on the skin without worrying about it dissolving off.
-However, it does require a propane tank.
+However, this model does require a propane tank.
 Epicurious tested it and said, “Every one of our 14 Thanksgiving guests said the turkey was the best they’d ever tasted, and it was still juicy days later.”
 We followed up with Jolène M. Bouchon, the author of the Epicurious piece, who told us, ”I don’t know if it’s because we stored the machine outside (covered, but still) or if this is something that just happens over time, but the second year we did our turkey in the machine, it cooked unevenly.
 Some of the propane jet outputs had gotten blocked, I believe, which we didn’t realize until cooking was underway.”
-They have not gotten it fixed yet, but they do plan on it.
-Serious Eats’s J. Kenji Lopez-Alt considered it a unitasker and said, “Skin was great too—better than the roast, though not quite as cracklingly crisp as the actual deep-fried bird.”
-It earned 4.5 stars over 402 reviews, and people love it for the most part, though two people claim theirs caught on fire.
-Ultimately, cooking takes considerably longer than the oil fryers: 8-10 minutes per pound, making a 12-lb. bird a two-hour affair from raw to cooked (as opposed to the 30-minute heating plus 30-45 minutes in an oil fryer).
-While some customers think it tastes like the real deal, others think it’s not the same.
-Amazon customer JaSoN said, “My big complaint is that this device basically just replicates your oven, but outside.”
+Serious Eats’s J. Kenji López-Alt considered it a unitasker and said, “Skin was great too—better than the roast, though not quite as cracklingly crisp as the actual deep-fried bird.”
+It’s highly rated on Amazon, where people love it for the most part, though two people claim theirs caught on fire.
+Ultimately, cooking takes considerably longer than in the oil fryers: 8 to 10 minutes per pound, making a 12-pound bird a two-hour affair from raw to cooked (as opposed to the 30-minute heating plus 30 to 45 minutes in an oil fryer).
+While some owners think the results taste like the real deal, others think it’s not the same.
+Amazon customer JaSoN says, “My big complaint is that this device basically just replicates your oven, but outside.”

 – The most often repeated advice is this: Turn the fire off before you lower the turkey.
 Once your oil comes up to temp, turn off the flame before s-l-o-w-l-y lowering the turkey into the pot.
 When the moist turkey hits the hot oil, it will bubble up angrily and messily, and you don’t want that to happen when the flame is on.
 All those fires you see on YouTube were likely caused by overflowing oil catching fire from the burner.